fermads/logway/readme.md

 # ferlog - Front End Remote Analytics and Logging

-Client and server application for sending metrics and logs from the client (browser) to the server (Graphite / Logstash).
+Send metrics and logs from the client (browser) to the server (Graphite / Logstash).

 Can be used for:
+* Store browser logs/erros on the server
 * Getting performance.timing information (HTML5 API)
-* Store browser logs/erros on the server
 * A/B testing
 * Simple feature vote